 Rationale: The requirement to print, sign, and return a paper ballot is inherently inaccessible as voters with print disabilities are unable to verify or return their ballot privately and independently.
-The description here should be for accessible remote voting (not just accessible remote ballot making) and the example should be from a state or jurisdiction that includes electronic ballot return, to demonstrate a significantly more accessible process.
+The description here should be for accessible remote voting (not just accessible remote ballot making), and the example should be from a state or jurisdiction that includes electronic ballot return, to demonstrate a significantly more accessible process.

-Line 754: Developing accessible and secure methods for future voting.
-Future research should explore how to continue to securely integrate next generation technology into the voting process.
+Lines 754-758: Developing accessible and secure methods for future voting.
+Future research should explore how to continue to [securely] integrate next generation technology into the voting process.
 For example, electronic ballot return IS CURRENTLY NECESSARY TO [would] overcome many barriers faced by voters with disabilities WHEN VOTING REMOTELY.
-[However] It is vital that research IMPROVE security TO THE MAXIMUM EXTENT POSSIBLE FOR ELECTRONIC BALLOT RETURN WHILE MAINTAINING ACCESSIBILITY. [continue as electronic ballot return systems are being implemented.]
+[However] It is vital that research [on] IMPROVE security TO THE MAXIMUM EXTENT POSSIBLE FOR ELECTRONIC BALLOT RETURN WHILE MAINTAINING ACCESSIBILITY. [continue as electronic ballot return systems are being implemented.]

-Rationale: Clarifies the goal for R&D is to ensure accessibility with the maximum level of security possible rather than provide as much accessibility as is possible with security constraints established as a higher priority.
+Rationale: Clarifies the goal for R&D is to ensure accessibility with the maximum level of security possible rather than provide as much accessibility as is possible within the security constraints established as a higher priority.
+Accessibility is protected by federal law.